cozy/cozy-stack/docs/move.md

 -   `parts_length` (int): number of parts
 -   `with_doctypes` (string array): the list of exported doctypes (if empty of null, all doctypes are exported)
--   `without_files` (boolean): whether or not the export contains the files index (if false, it is not possible to generate files tarball).
 -   `state` (string): the state of the export (`"exporting"` / `"done"` / `"error"`).
 -   `created_at` (string / time): the date of creation of the export